-UPDATED for School Year 2012-2013: A Parent's Guide to Special Education Services for School-Age Children
+A Shared Path to Success: Family Guide to Special Education Services for School-Age Children (NEW Fall 2014)

-A comprehensive guide for parents of students with disabilities.
-It details parents' roles, rights and the processes associated with Special Education identification, referral, and services.
+A comprehensive guide for families of students with disabilities.
+It details families' roles, rights and the processes associated with Special Education identification, referral, and services.

 A Shared Path to Success: A Parent's Guide to Special Education Services, Kindergarten Supplement